btrettel/flt/to-do.md

         - optimization bounds
     - Make Markdown and TeX output optional and specified in the `geninput_config` namelist
     - Markdown output
+    - How can conditional defaults be made?
+Break the subroutine into parts and manually insert code between the parts?
 - <https://en.wikipedia.org/wiki/Sterbenz_lemma>: Make `assert_sterbenz` to assert that the conditions of the Sterbenz lemma are satisfied.
     - In `fmad` and `genunits`, create an operator that automatically enforces this? `.minus.`?
     - Other operators in `fmad` could benefit from this too.
 Anywhere a subtraction occurs (like the derivatives for division) could have a Sterbenz assertions version.